5 Easy Milk-Boosting Recipes with Less Than 5 Steps

 2) Ginger Fried Rice

-Quite a surprise to find fried rice on a list of confinement recipes, but this savory meal is especially good for new mommies!
+It may be quite a surprise to find fried rice on a list of confinement recipes, but this savoury meal is especially good for new mommies!
 For multiple generations, new mothers have benefited from ginger as it can effectively stimulate the production of breast milk.

 You will need:

 1½ bowl of leftover rice

 1 stalk of chopped spring onion

 - In the pan, heat sesame oil and fry ginger shreds until fragrant.

 - Add beaten eggs into the oil.

 - When the eggs are almost cooked, add the rice followed by light soy sauce and stir until everything is mixed and cooked evenly.

 - When you are almost finished, add spring onion and coriander leaves at the last minute!